grayknight2/mc-docs.zh-cn/articles/app-service/environment/using-an-ase.md

 - **Late**：ASE 将在应用服务升级过程的下半阶段升级。

 <!-- https://resources.azure.com not available
-If you are using https://resources.azure.com, you can set the upgradePreferences value by:
+If you're using https://resources.azure.com, follow these steps to set the **upgradePreferences** value:

-1. Going to resources.azure.com and signing in with your Azure account
+1. Go to resources.azure.com and sign in with your Azure account.
-1. Navigate through subscriptions\/\[subscription name\]\/resourceGroups\/\[resource group name\]\/providers\/Microsoft.Web\/hostingEnvironments\/\[ASE name\]
+1. Go through the resources to subscriptions\/\[subscription name\]\/resourceGroups\/\[resource group name\]\/providers\/Microsoft.Web\/hostingEnvironments\/\[ASE name\].
-1. Selecting Read/Write at the top
+1. Select **Read/Write** at the top.
-1. Select Edit
+1. Select **Edit**.
-1. Change the value for upgradePreference to whatever is desired from the three choices.
+1. Set **upgradePreference** to whichever one of the three values you want.
-1. Select Patch
+1. Select **Patch**.

 ![resources azure com display][5]

-The upgradePreferences feature really makes the most sense when you have multiple ASEs as your "Early" upgraded ASEs will be upgraded before your "Late" ASEs.
-When you have multiple ASEs, you should have your dev/test ASEs set to be "Early" and your production ASEs to be set as "Late".
+The **upgradePreferences** feature makes the most sense when you have multiple ASEs because your "Early" ASEs will be upgraded before your "Late" ASEs.
+When you have multiple ASEs, you should set your development and test ASEs to be "Early" and your production ASEs to be "Late".
 -->

 ## <a name="pricing"></a>定价